endigma/fennec/README.md

 example config in repo, you have to remove the comments.

 most errors are self-explanatory, ask me on #go-nuts or create a github issue if something is really broken.

+## docker support

+it has it for some reason, if this fits your use case go for it